 Learning experiences are enthusiastically supported by the school and district community.
 We aim to incorporate EOTC into a lot of our learning, whether this is in the form of trips outside of our school or by using the resources we have inside our school grounds.
 We have developed partnerships with some of the farms in the area, which we visit regularly for hands-on science lessons and monitoring.
 We host yearly Pet Day competitions, attend many sports events and alternate Production and Art Show events.

 At Pirinoa School, we acknowledge the importance of ako – effective and recipricol teaching adn learning – for, and with, Māori learners.
-We also recognise whānaungatanga and hold high expectations for our Māori students, respecting that their relationships with whānau and community cannot be separated.
-We believe that language, identity and culture counts and in manaakitanga – knowing where students come from and building on what students bring with them; and in productive partnerships with wananga – equity, sincerity and trust in our Māori students, whānau and educators to share knowledge and expertise with each other in order to produce better outcomes.
+We also recognise whānaungatanga and hold high expectations for our Māori students, respecting their relationships with whānau and community cannot be seperated.
+We believe that language, identity and culture counts in in manaakitanga – knowing where students come from and building on what students bring with them.
+We trust that our students can teach us as much as we teach them, and we listen to and respect their history, culture and identity.

 Celebrating Matariki with the planting of a new fruit tree, waiata and karakia